cjemerson/bytesyzed/README.md

 # bytesyzed
 ByteSyzed Micro CPU Emulator

-So my project was to design and implement an instruction set architecture.
+My project was to design and implement an instruction set architecture.

-As of now, my ByteSyzed CPU class compiles and executes basic commands.
+As of now, my ByteSyzed CPU class compiles and executes 55 individual commands.

-This is a refactored version that I has been fully tested.
+This is a refactored version that I have fully tested.
 To get started: Compile main.cpp and ByteSyzed.cpp and run.
 (NOTE: You can input a file name in the command line to load and run).

 There is an included html documentation which really summarizes this project.